michaelnisi/fanboy/README.md

 This will search remotely and cache the result.
 Until the term expires, subsequent requests hit the cache.

-### Limiting suggestions and search results

-Both, `suggest` and `search`, take a limit parameter, letting you limit the number of results, which defaults to 50.

 ### Looking up a guid

 ```js